Customizing Datasets

 A full YAML example

-Using name, description and label
+relationship: many_to_manyUsing name, description and label

-- Choose a system name and a user friendly label for your dataset.
+description: Match summary data with player attributes for both winners and losers of each match.- Choose a system name and a user friendly label for your dataset.
 The system name must be unique among the datasets of this catalog.

 - You have more freedom in your choice of label, but keep in mind that datasets with similar or the same label may be confusing for your catalog users.